DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 The question is whether your lifestyle requires a car.

-If you can't, then you need a car.
+If your lifestyle requires a car, then you need a car.

 - - -